 As a result of legislation in force in the UK to prevent money laundering, the ACD is responsible for compliance with antimoney laundering regulations.
 In order to implement these procedures, in certain circumstances, Shareholders may be asked to provide some proof of identity when buying and selling Shares.
-For each person who signs the application form the ACD will be authorised under the Data Protection Act 1988 (as amended or replaced from time to time) to use electronic means to access information relating to the investor's proof of identity and permanent residential address.
+For each person who signs the application form the ACD will be authorised under the Data Protection Act to use electronic means to access information relating to the investor's proof of identity and permanent residential address.